coreprocess/moneymoney-qonto/README.md

 [MoneyMoney](https://moneymoney-app.com/) is a user-friendly banking application for macOS.

-[Qonto](https://app.qonto.com/) is a French neobank for freelancers and SMEs.
+[Qonto](https://app.qonto.com/) is a European neobank for freelancers and SMEs.

 ## Installation